reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 }
 ```

-### E1002
+To fix the error, make sure that each job task has proper demand.

+#### E1102

-`Invalid pickup and delivery demand` error code is returned when job has both pickups and deliveries, but the sum of
+`invalid pickup and delivery demand` error code is returned when job has both pickups and deliveries, but the sum of
 pickups demand does not match to the sum of deliveries demand:

 ```json